-So if you approach your teammates and prospective teammates like experts worth collaborating with, you’re about 90% of the way towards creating a great experience for your potential hires (and a better one for your employees).
+So if you approach your prospective teammates collaboratively (i.e. working with them to find the best solution for the two of you together), you’re about 90% of the way towards creating a great experience for your potential hires.

 2 things you need to do before you start interviewing.

-In my experience, a lot of companies don’t actually define what kind of sales person they need to hire well enough before they start looking at profiles.
+Many companies don’t define what kind of salesperson they need to hire well enough before they start looking at profiles.
 And this ends up wasting a lot of time for everyone involved and ultimately keeping you from the growth you’re after.

-Again, put yourself in the shoes of a talented sales person.
-They’re busy, successful people, and while flying out for interviews and getting turned down is part of the risk they take, it’s not productive for anyone to do that inefficiently.
+Put yourself in the shoes of a talented sales person… they’re busy, successful people!
+And while flying out for interviews and getting turned down is part of the risk they take, it’s not productive for anyone to do that inefficiently.

 One of my secret weapons for making sure my clients get it right is a scorecard, which helps support a consistent, quantitative process.
 It’s an essential tool for making sure you’re gut-checking emotions as it’s easy to get caught up in the wrong details, diluting the task at hand.

 (Note: I’ve written an entire post about how to put one together for your next hire a la Sales Hacker)